🐾 Smart pet care, real pet parent NEW 50+ buyer guides published 📩 Weekly newsletter As an Amazon Associate we earn from qualifying purchases

 What if my pet has a specific medical condition?

 For pets with kidney disease, urinary issues, or chronic dehydration: definitely use a fountain (vet-recommended).
 Some vets even recommend wet food supplementation in addition.
+For older cats, our cat age calculator helps you gauge when to start monitoring kidney health more closely.

 Are ceramic fountains better than plastic?